laashub-soa/neco-apps/docs/maintenance.md

 - We do not use contour's certificate issuance feature, but use cert-manager to issue certificates required for gRPC.
 - We change Envoy manifest from DaemonSet to Deployment.
 - Not all manifests inherit the upstream.
 Please check `kustomization.yaml` which manifest inherits or not.
+  * If the manifest in the upstream is usable as is, import it
+  * If the manifest
 metallb
 -------